For the latest visa information, please visit the German Federal Foreign Office website. The information below is provided as a guide only.

 Please note that visa applications can take up to 90 days to process and so it is important to apply as early as possible.

-Please also note that students from the following countries currently do not require a visa for entering Germany (last updated October 2019): Andorra, Australia, Brazil, El Salvador, Honduras, Israel, Japan, Canada, Monaco, San Marino, South Korea and USA.
-They might, however, have to apply for a student residence permit upon arrival.
+Please also note that students from the following countries currently do not require a visa for entering Germany (last updated March 2021): Australia, Canada, Israel, Japan, New Zealand, South Korea, the USA, Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino.
+You might, however, have to apply for a student residence permit upon arrival.

 You will need to provide a number of documents to support your visa application.
 Examples of what you will need to provide are below, however, we recommend checking the website of the relevant German mission in your country as requirements may vary.